 Overview

 Negative binomial regression is another approach to building regression models for count data.
-It has a number of advantages over Poisson regression, especially when there is over-dispersion.
+It has many advantages over Poisson regression, especially when there is over-dispersion.

 The pdf for the negative binomial distribution is